remotealex/dotfiles/README.md

 Install homebrew from https://brew.sh

-Go to https://valloric.github.io/YouCompleteMe/#installation and follow the YCM install instructions (including installing macvim `brew install macvim`).

-Install the tern server by running `npm install` in the `~/.vim/bundle/tern_for_vim` directory.

-Install the silver searcher `brew install the_silver_searcher` (for searching in vim)

 Install GNU core utilities (those that come with macOS are outdated).
 Don’t forget to add `$(brew --prefix coreutils)/libexec/gnubin` to `$PATH`.